Peer Prediction with More Signals than Reports: Introduction

 \subsection{Motivating example: Output Agreement (OA)}

-Consider Output Agreement (OA), which provides a reward of 1 if an agent's report agrees with a peer and 0 otherwise~\citep{von2004labeling,von2008designing}.
-In our more nuanced, real-valued signal model, each agent $i$ recieves a signal we model as a random variable $X_i = Z + Z_i$ where $Z$ and $Z_i$ are both unit normals with $Z$ shared by all agents and $Z_i$ unique to agent $i$.
+Consider Output Agreement (OA), which provides a reward of 1 if an agent's binary report of $L$ or $H$ agrees with a peer and 0 otherwise~\citep{von2004labeling,von2008designing}.
+Traditional analysis assumes the signal space is the same as the report space, i.e. $\{L,H\}$.
+In contrast, our real-valued signal model assumes each agent $i$ recieves a real-valued signal $X_i$ from some joint distribution.
+As a running example, let $X_i = Z + Z_i$ with $Z$ and $Z_i$ both unit normals, where $Z$ is shared by all agents and $Z_i$ is signal noise unique to agent $i$.
 In a peer grading setting the signals $X_i$ might capture a fine-grained assessment of the quality of an assignment.

-In contrast, the traditional signal structure for OA is usually taken to be finite, so take the simplest binary case where the set of signals is $\{H,L\}$.
-The mechanism designer has some intended mapping between the real-valued and binary signal spaces.
-Given the interpretation of $H$ and $L$ as ``high'' and ``low'', it is natural for this mapping to be determined by a real-valued threshold $\tau$, with all values above the threshold corresponding to $H$ and all below it corresponding to $L$.
-In peer grading this naturally corresponds to an intution that a ``good-enough'' assignment might be graded as satisfactory while a poor one would be deemed unsatisfactory.
+The mechanism designer has some intended mapping between the real-valued signals and binary reports.
+Given the interpretation of $H$ and $L$ as ``high'' and ``low'', it is natural for this mapping to have a real-valued threshold $\tau$, with values above the threshold mapping to $H$, and below mapping to $L$.
+In peer grading this assumption naturally corresponds to an intution that a ``good-enough'' assignment might be graded as satisfactory while a poor one would be deemed unsatisfactory.

 Let us suppose first that the mechanism designer announces a desired threshold of $\tau=0$.
-In the binary signal model with this threshold and distribution (i.e. agents only receive a signal of $H$ or $L$ as determined by $\tau$), OA is truthful because agent $i$ receiving $H$ makes it more likely that all other agents received $H$ than $L$ and vice versa ($\Pr[H|H],\Pr[L|L] > 0.5$).
+In the binary signal model with this threshold and distribution (i.e. agents only receive a signal of $H$ or $L$ as determined by $\tau$), OA is truthful: after receiving $H$, an agent believes it is more likely that their peer received $H$ than $L$ and vice versa ($\Pr[H \mid H],\Pr[L \mid L] > 0.5$).

-In the real-valued case, we can no longer speak of OA as truthful because it is no longer a direct revelation mechanism, but we can ask whether reporting as intended by $\tau$ is a (Bayes-Nash) equilibrium.
+In the real-valued case, we can no longer speak of OA as truthful because it is no longer a direct revelation mechanism, but we can ask whether reporting as intended by $\tau$ is a Bayes-Nash equilibrium.
 It turns out $\tau=0$ is such an equilibrium.
-For example, if $x_i = 0.11$, we have $\Pr[X_j > 0 | x_i] \approx 0.52 > 0.5$, so reporting $H$ as intended is indeed the best response.
+For example, if $x_i = 0.11$, we have $\Pr[X_j > 0 \mid x_i] \approx 0.52 > 0.5$, so reporting $H$ as intended is indeed the best response.